Skip to content

 Args:

-other (AbstractSet[T]): The other set to subtract.
+other (AbstractSet[T]): The set whose elements should be excluded.

 Returns: